9 Tidy data

 Data “shape” can be important when you are trying to work with and visualize data.
 In this chapter we’ll discuss “tidy data” and how it helps us with both ggplot and other charting tools like Datawrapper.

-• Explore what it means to have “tidy” data.
+• We’ll explore what it means to have “tidy” data.

-• Learn about and use pivot_longer(), pivot_wider() to shape our data for different purposes.
+• We’ll use pivot_longer(), pivot_wider() to shape our data for different purposes.

 9.2 The questions we’ll answer